oguyon/Cfits/src/AOloopControl/doc/AOloopControl.md

 - **link to WFS camera** (`wfs` to `Loop Configuration` screen).
 Select the WFS shared memory stream.

-Note: A `aosetup` script may be used to perform all these operations.
+Note: An `aosetup` script may be used to perform all these operations.
 Inspect the content of directory `aosetup` to see such scripts.
 You may use or modify as needed.
 If you use a `aosetup` script, execute it from the working directory, and then start aolconf:

 ~~~
 ./aosetup/aosetup_<myLoop>